bbengfort/swarm-simulator/README.md

-swarm-simulator
+Swarm Simulator
 ===============

-A simulation of a multi-agent swarm performing the retrieval of resources.
+**A simulation of a multi-agent swarm performing the retrieval of resources.**